NLorenzo777/AWSLearning/AWS-Practicioner-Essentials/AWS-Practitioner-Essentials-Notes.md

   <img src="../img/microservices1.png" height="300px" width="300px"/>
 </div>

+#### Amazon EventBridge
+- a serverless service that helps connect different parts of an application using events, helping to build scalable event-driven systems.
+- Events are routed from sources like custom apps, AWS services, and third-party software to other applications.
+- Simplifies the process of receiving, filtering, transforming, and delivering events, so you can quickly build reliable applications.
+- Example:
+  - Customers use an online food delivery service to order meals from local restaurants through a mobile app.
+When a customer places an order, several steps need to happen simultaneously.
+    1. The payment service must verify and process the customer's payment.
+    2. Notify the restaurant to start preparing the meal.
+    3. Inventory management where the system checks if the ingredients for the order are available.
+    4. Delivery driver is notified to pick up and deliver the meal.

 #### Amazon Simple Notification Service (Amazon SNS)
 - a publish/subscribe (pub/sub) service.
 - Using _Amazon SNS topics_, a publisher publishes messages to subscribers.